Planning Your Trip

-An offbeat attraction: The Coral Castle is not really worth a special trip, but if you're in the Homestead area, check it out.
-Giant coral rocks were carved and balanced perfectly to form a "castle" by one man who weighed only 100 lbs.
-This Latvian immigrant did all of this to attract the love of a woman, who later rejected him.
+An offbeat attraction: If you’re in the Homestead area (maybe taking a little road trip from Miami to the Keys), Coral Castle is a fun and kind of quirky stop you must make.
+Here, giant coral rocks were carved and balanced perfectly to form a "castle" by one man who weighed only 100 pounds.
+This Latvian immigrant did it all to attract the love of one woman who later rejected him, which is pretty impressive.
 How did he do it?
-It's something you'll talk about for days.
-Tickets are on the expensive side at $18 for adults.
+Visit and find out.
+Adult tickets are $18 per person.

+Another day trip worth taking is about 60 miles north of Miami.
 Spend a day with the wealthy and visit Worth Avenue in Palm Beach.
-It's about 60 miles north of Miami.
 Here, you can window shop for some of the finest luxury goods the world.
-Take a few hundred thousand "imaginary dollars" and decide what you would buy.
+Take a few hundred thousand "imaginary dollars" when deciding what you’ll buy.
 If Palm Beach is too far, you can have a similar experience on Fort Lauderdale's Las Olas Boulevard.

 Two Gems Most Visitors Miss

-Bewildered by Florida's admission fees?
-Here are two places you can visit that many visitors skip so they can line up at the Theme Parks: Fairchild Tropic Botanical Garden in Coral Gables is one of the highest-rated gardens in the world.
+There’s a lot to keep you busy in Miami including the Perez Art Museum, the Phillip and Patricia Frost Museum of Science, watersports like jet skis, kayaking and paddleboarding and more.
+There are two gems in particular, though, that you might want to visit.
+Many visitors skip them so they can line up at the Theme Parks, but we think you’re missing out if you don’t make it to at least one.
+Fairchild Tropic Botanical Garden in Coral Gables is one of the highest-rated gardens in the world.
 You'll see a tropical rainforest and guides provide tram tours at no extra charge.
 Vizcaya Museum and Gardens is an Italian villa built by James Deering.
-You'll find architectural beauty, objects d'art, and stunning grounds.
-While neither admission fee is especially low, you could combine Vizcaya and Fairchild admissions and still pay less than what is needed to buy one theme park ticket!
+Here, you’ll experience architectural beauty, objects d'art, and stunning grounds.

 More South Florida Tips

 - Try to Blend in.
-Despite South Florida's reputation, most tourists will not run into violent crime.
-But unfortunately, there are criminals who specialize in targeting visitors.
+Despite South Florida's once shady reputation, most tourists will not run into violent crime nowadays.
+Unfortunately, there are criminals who specialize in targeting visitors.
 Make it more difficult for them to spot you.
 Don't stack luggage in your car so it can be seen through the windows.
-Keep big bills tucked safely away in a money belt.
-Use common sense when walking in unfamiliar areas, and heed local advice about entering areas where security is an issue.
+Keep big bills tucked safely away in a purse or money belt.
+Use common sense when walking in unfamiliar areas, and heed local advice about entering new territory where security could be an issue.

-- Sunburn can ruin your trip.
+- A sunburn can ruin even the best trip.
 It might be obvious advice, but scores of people plan and save for a Florida vacation, only to lose most of the trip's value to sunburn.
-The intensity of the sun rays here probably exceeds what you're accustomed to at home, and sunburn will set in far more quickly.
-Buy a good sun-blocker and use it.
+The intensity of the rays here probably exceed what you're accustomed to at home, and sunburn will set in far more quickly.
+Buy a good sun-blocker and use it consistently.
+Don’t forget to reapply every so often, especially after getting in the water and toweling off.
 Consider it cheap travel insurance.
+You’re welcome.